shadps4-emu/ps4_cheats/README.md

 # PS4 Cheats and Patches Repository

-Official Cheats and Patches used for shadPS4 emulator
+Official Cheats and Patches used for shadPS4

 ## Repository Structure